Kush1101/Kush1101/README.md

 ### Hi there 👋
 I am Kushagra Bansal.
 I am an undergraduate student majoring in Mathematics who loves to take on challenging problems.
 I am passioanate about solving problems through code and learn more about new technologies.
-Currently, I am practising python and also learning about the cool stuff there is which includes Machine learning, Deep learning and Data Science!
+Currently, I am practicing python and also learning about the cool stuff there is which includes Machine learning, Deep learning and Data Science!

 I love to connect and collaborate with new people.